 FI0312 – Custody of Third-party Funds

-To provide guidelines for University employees who handle third-party funds.
+To provide guidelines for University employees who handle third-party funds, funds that don’t belong to the university.

-- Occasionally, outside organizations (e.g., student organizations such as fraternities) request the university to handle their funds.
-The standard practice in these cases is to establish an agency fund in the university's accounting system.
-Generally, University of Tennessee employees should not serve as custodians for the funds of outside organizations as part of their official duties unless the money is recorded in an agency fund with the university.
-However, in special situations it may be in the university's best interest for employees to routinely handle an outside organization's funds.
+- University employees routinely handle third party (non university) funds for a variety of reasons, including as examples: federal direct loans, state scholarships, county extension funds, retainage on construction projects, national and international conference accounts, private scholarships, student organization accounts and fraternity and sorority maintenance and reserve accounts.
+The standard practice in these cases is to establish an agency fund in the university’s accounting system.
+In addition, some campuses operate Student Activity Business Offices to perform banking and check writing services for affiliated student organizations totally outside of the university’s banking relationships.
+Generally, university employees should not serve as custodians for the funds of outside organizations as part of their official duties unless the money is recorded in an agency fund with the university.
+However, it may be in the university’s best interest for employees to routinely handle an outside organization’s funds.
 In those situations, the campus or institute chief business officer is responsible for determining whether an employee should control third-party funds.
-The university assumes no liability for the loss or theft of such funds under an employee's control.
+The university assumes no liability for the loss or theft of such funds under an employee’s control.
+All agency funds are detailed annually in The Report of the Treasurer, Supplemental Schedules and Appendices, appendix 11.

-- A written request should be forwarded to the campus or institute chief business officer specifying the scope of the university employee's duties in handling third-party funds, a statement indicating the amount involved, and the reason(s) it is in the university's best interest for the employee to serve as custodian for the funds.
+- To establish an agency account, the department head should forward a written request to the campus or institute chief business officer specifying the scope of the university employee’s duties in handling third-party funds, the time period this might occur, a statement indicating the amount involved, and the reason(s) it is in the university’s best interest for the employee to serve as custodian for the funds.
 The chief business officer must provide written approval for each request before the employee may serve as custodian and will maintain a complete file of all approved custodians for such funds.

 - Effective July 1, 2004, employees who handle third-party funds as part of their official duties are covered under the state’s blanket bond policy only when a fund is established in IRIS.
 If a fund is not established, UT assumes no liability for losses.